-There are mainly two types of taxes, one is Direct tax that is directly paid to the Government by the taxpayers.
-It includes Income Tax, Corporate Tax, Securities Transaction Tax, Perquisite Tax, etc. Another type of taxes is Indirect Tax that includes Service Tax, Sales Tax, Custom duty, Octroi, Excise Duty, Value Added Tax, etc. In the new taxation system, all the indirect taxes are combined into a single tax which is known as Goods and Services Tax.
+There are mainly two types of taxes, one is Direct tax that are directly paid to the Government by the taxpayers.
+It includes Income Tax, Corporate Tax, Securities Transaction Tax, Prerequisite Tax, etc. Another type of tax is Indirect Tax that includes Service Tax, Sales Tax, Custom duty, Octroi, Excise Duty, Value Added Tax, etc. In the new taxation system, all the indirect taxes are combined into a single tax which is known as Goods and Services Tax.

 The journey of GST was started in 2002.
-At last, it has come into effect on the midnight of July 1, 2017, by the president, Pranab Mukherjee and the Government of India (GOI).
+At last it has came into effect on the midnight of July 1, 2017 by the president, Pranab Mukherjee and the Government of India (GOI).
 For its simplicity, it can also be named as Good and Simple Tax.
 However, some opposition parties allegedly named it as Gabbar Singh Tax after a fictional dacoit character Gabbar Singh of the 1975 Bollywood film “Sholey”.
-They blamed BJP for destroying small businessman and industries in India.
+They blamed BJP for destroying small businessmen and industries in India.

 Types of GST